-Your kidneys are a pair of bean-shaped organs, each about the size of a fist.
-They are attached to the upper back wall of the abdomen and protected by the lower rib cage.
-One kidney is just to the left and the other just to the right of the backbone.
-The kidneys’ main job is to filter the blood coming in from the renal arteries to remove excess water, salt, and waste products.
+Your kidneys are a pair of bean-shaped organs that are about the size of a fist.
+A kidney is located on each side of the backbone and they’re attached to the upper back wall of the abdomen.
+The kidneys’ primary task is to filter the blood that comes in from the renal arteries in order to remove excess water, salt, and waste products.

 What Is Kidney Cancer?

 Kidney cancer is a cancer that starts in the kidneys, causing both small and large tumors to grow.
-Cancer starts when cells in the body begin to grow out of control.
-Cells in nearly any part of the body can become cancerous, and can spread to other areas.
+Cancer begins when cells in the body start to grow out of control.
+It can then spread to other areas of the body; cells in nearly any part of the body can become cancerous.

 - Loss of appetite